So why the transformation that has taken us from clear skies to a world where Amazon are contemplating using drones to make deliveries?

 Military drones often operate autonomously, and even way back in 2011 there were already 64 active military drone facilities in the US.
 Some bases are used as remote cockpits for drones operating overseas, others are used for training, whilst image analysis is also being handled at some of these bases.

 The Northrop Grumman RQ-4 Global Hawk has been in operation for a number of years, and is capable of surveying 40,000km of terrain per day.
+It was developed at a cost of $227 million per unit once R&D costs were accounted for.

 Sticking with the military drone usage for a brief moment longer, until recently, news references to drones have been dominated by armed military Predator drones and their ilk.
 It’s rumoured the suspected sighting of Osama Bin Laden by a reconnaissance drone over Afghanistan in 2000 was the driving force behind efforts to arm the Predator drones with ‘Hellfire’ missiles.
 The first recorded drone killing was back in 2001.
 And since then they have been used more and more within theatres of war – and also outside of them in countries like Yemen and Somalia – to kill enemy combatants and the upper echelons of terrorist hierarchies.
 There have been notable successes but, sadly, undoubtedly many civilians have also become victims.